vqrca/vqrca/README.md

 In a nutshell, I have a broad experience in the molecular biology area, including: culture of microorganisms, cloning, synthetic biology, sequencing by synthesis and bioinformatic analysis of next-generation sequencing data.
 Thus, I'm also truly passionate about Data...

-🚀 In this way, I have switched my career into Data Science:
+:woman_technologist: In this way, I have switched my career into Data Science:

   > My Hard skills: Python, Statistics, Data Visualization, SQL Database/coding and Machine Learning :computer: :snake: :chart_with_upwards_trend:

-  > My Soft skills: Intellectual curiosity, Critical thinking, Storytelling, Communication and Teamwork :thought_balloon: :woman_technologist:
+  > My Soft skills: Intellectual curiosity, Critical thinking, Storytelling, Communication and Teamwork :thought_balloon: